tatomyr/purity/README.md

 - Use uncontrolled text inputs and put them wisely, so they won't be re-rendered when the input value gets changed.
   Form elements like checkboxes and selects could be used either in a controlled or uncontrolled way.
-- Wrap every component that you want to be rerendered independently with a tag with a unique `id`.
+- Wrap every component you want to be re-rendered independently with a tag with a unique `id`.
-- Do not relay on any constants declared in a component's scope inside event handlers.
+- Do not rely on any constants declared in a component's scope inside event handlers.
   Each event handler should be considered completely isolated from the upper scope.
   The reason is that the Virtual DOM doesn't take into account any changes in event handlers.
   Albeit you do may use a data-specific `id` on the tag to change this, it is not recommended due to performance reasons.